paazmaya/tozan/README.md

 LibreSSL 2.6.5
 ```

+In case the installed OpenSSL does not support any of the SHA hash digest algorithms, it should be updated.
+The supported digest algorithms can be seen with the command `openssl list -digest-algorithms`.

 ## Command line options

 Easiest way to see the supported options, is to execute with help output: